macroenergy/Dolphyn.jl/docs/src/besc_data_documentation.md

 |Cost\_per\_tonne\_per\_hr | Cost of utilizing biomass supply per tonne per hour (\$/tonne/hr). |
 |Max\_tonne\_per\_hr | Maximum biomass supply per tonne per hour (\tonne/hr). |

-#### 2.1.4 Bio\_Fuels\_Ethanol\_Demand.csv

-This file includes parameters to characterize model the bio ethanol demand for each time step for each zone and the emission factor for bio ethanol.
-Note that DOLPHYN is designed to model hourly time steps.
-With some care and effort, finer (e.g. 15 minute) or courser (e.g. 2 hour) time steps can be modeled so long as all time-related parameters are scaled appropriately (e.g. time period weights, heat rates, ramp rates and minimum up and down times for generators, variable costs, etc).

 ## 3 Outputs

 The table below summarizes the output variables reported as part of the various CSV files produced after each model run.
 The reported units are also provided.
 When the model is run with time domain reduction, if a result file includes time-dependent values (e.g. for each model time step), the value will not include the hour weight in it.
 An annual sum ("AnnualSum") column/row will be provided whenever it is possible (e.g., `BESC_zone_biohydrogen_produced.csv`), and this value takes the time-weights into account.